 - Mushrooms release water as they cook.
 Using a paper towel to squeeze the water out of the lion's mane shreds is important.
 If you don't, your lion's mane crab cakes will be mushy and not crispy.

 - Use an oil that has a high smoking point.
-I talk a lot about using the right oil because it is really important so your oil doesn't leave a rancid aftertaste to the food you fry.
+I talk a lot about using the right oil because it is essential so your oil doesn't leave a rancid aftertaste to the food you fry.

 Recipe Step-By-Step Directions: